 Christopher McCarty has expertise in social network analysis with an emphasis on personal networks.
-McCarty is also an expert on survey research.
+Christopher also is an expert on survey research.
 He has applied both of these methods to studies of migration, disasters, substance use and scientific collaboration networks.

 Areas of Expertise (2)